markgordon22/Travel-Tips-Ireland/README.md

 ## The project Goal

-The goal of this project is to make a top quality travel website with beautiful imagery of Ireland's tourist hot spots.
+The goal of this project is to make a top quality travel website with beautiful imagery of places in Ireland.
 The target market is specifically for people from outside of Ireland wishing to travel too Ireland.

 # User Goals